What do you need to know if you are thinking about getting an emotional support animal in Corner Brook Newfoundland in Canada?

 The perks of having an emotional support animal can be very appealing to most.
 So much so that some might be tempted to falsely represent their pet as an ESA.
 This is completely unethical, gives ESAs a bad name, and makes things difficult for those who really do need their ESA.

 Go through the correct channels and get a legitimate ESA letter.
-The punishment for misrepresenting an assistance animal in Corner Brook, Newfoundland and Labrador is a fine of no more than $ 500.
+The punishment for misrepresenting an assistance animal in Corner Brook, Newfoundland and Labrador is a fine of up to $500.
 Passing your pet off as an ESA is a crime.
 Don’t do it!

 2 Important Facts You Need to Know Before Receiving Your ESA

-- Familiarize yourself with the Canada ESA laws as well as those specific to the province that you stay in.
+- Familiarize yourself with the ESA laws in the province that you stay in.

 - Not all landlords have to make accommodations for pet owners with an ESA letter.